Japanese Red Bean Paste (Anko) – 2 Easy Ways, Less Sweet

 Storing

-• Use the bean paste as soon as possible.
+• Use the paste as soon as you can for the best flavor.

-• If you need to store it, refrigerate it for a maximum of 4 days.
+• If you need to store it, keep it in the fridge for up to 4 days.

-• For longer storage, you can freeze it for up to 1 month.
+• For longer storage, you can freeze it for up to a month.

 Ways to Use Anko Paste